luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

  - Brightness 50%
  - Volume 10%
- - Internet connection via Wifi
+ - Internet connection via Wi-Fi
  - Google Chrome was used as the browser